-If you’re looking to experience a Yosemite waterfall on a budget, Carlon Falls is for you.
+If you’re looking to experience a Yosemite waterfall off the beaten path, Carlon Falls is for you.
 Situated just outside of park gates, you can hike into the Yosemite wilderness and never pay any entrance fees.
-This isn’t the biggest, or even the most impressive, but if you just like waterfalls of all shapes and sizes, you’ll like Carlon Falls.
+This isn’t the biggest, or even the most impressive.
+If you just like chasing waterfalls, you’ll like Carlon Falls.

 The trailhead begins off of Evergreen Road, on the way to Hetch Hetchy, with a sign that shows Carlon Falls.
 There’s a tiny pull out for parking.
 If that’s full, you can try your luck at the picnic areas where there is more parking.